THEkylokay/THEkylokay/README.md

 </p>

-© 2025 Ton Nom ou Ton Pseudo.
-Tous droits réservés.
+© 2025 THEkylokay.
+All rights reserved.